arcalot/arcalot.github.io/docs/arcaflow/plugins/python/schema.md

 - The `outputs` describe a `Dict[str, schema.ObjectType]`, where the key is the ID for the returned output type, while the value describes the output schema.
 - The `handler` function takes one parameter, the object described in `input` and must return a tuple of a string and the output object.
 Here the ID uniquely identifies which output is intended, for example `success` and `error`, while  the second parameter in the tuple must match the `outputs` declaration.

 That's it!
-Now all that's left is to define the `ObjectType` and any subobjects.
+Now all that's left is to define the `ObjectType` and any sub-objects.

 ### ObjectType